 In 2009, the legislature expanded the two-county pilot to be a statewide pilot program.
 DPS changed some of the program's basic elements to increase the program's effectiveness and efficiency.
-For example, DPS simplified enrollment processes, changed day-to-day administration of the program from county probation officers to DVS, and created a website to support information needed for enrollment.
-See Table 2 for more information on operational and policy changes as the pilot project moved statewide.
+For example, DPS simplified enrollment processes, reduced the "hard revocation" time-period, reduced the use of a limited license, changed day-to-day administration of the program from county probation officers to DVS, and created a website to support information needed for enrollment.
+See Table 2, pg12, for more information on operational and policy changes as the pilot project moved statewide.